Startup Definitions

 Competitive AdvantageUnique attributes or capabilities that give a business an edge over its competitors.

-Competitive AnalysisIdentifying competitors and evaluating their strategies to determine their strengths and weaknesses relative to one's own product or service.
+Competitive AnalysisIdentifying competitors and evaluating their strategies to determine their strengths and weaknesses.

 Competitive MatrixA tool comparing one's product to a competitor's.